 Step 3 (Shaping)

 Shaping the dough is simple.
 Decide how many rolls you want and divide out the dough by cutting it into that many pieces.With this recipe, you can make 24 large rolls that you can bake up in one pan.
-You may also divide the dough balls out into smaller pieces and place 3 small balls into muffin tins to make clover leaf rolls.
+You may also divide the dough balls out into smaller pieces on a lightly floured surface, shape rolls and place 3 small balls into muffin tins to make clover leaf rolls.
 If you put all the rolls into a baking pan, they will bake with crunchy tops and tender and fluffy centers.

 Step 4 (Second Proving)

-If you are cooking these in an oven with no proofing basket/dough frames, simply put them somewhere warm—like under light bulbs inside your oven, or on top of a dryer that is on.
+Allow these rolls to rise for a second time.
+This will take another hour, depending on how warm your kitchen is.
+Place rolls in a warm area, like near the stove or in the laundry room, if the drier is going.
+Rise times will vary depending on the temprature of your house.
+You can also put them inside your oven, where it is usually warm.
 It’s important that they don’t get too hot though—80-90°F / 26-32°C is ideal—and make sure they’re still covered with plastic wrap while proofing here as well since air flow is necessary for proper gluten development.

 Step 5 (Bake)